randomcoww/homelab/README.md

 Run build from https://github.com/randomcoww/fedora-coreos-custom

+VMs running on the host will boot off of the same kernel and initramfs as the hypervisor.

 #### Desktop

 Run build from https://github.com/randomcoww/fedora-silverblue-custom

 ### Generate configuration on hypervisor hosts

 Each hypervisor runs a PXE boot environment on an internal network for provisioning VMs local to the host.
-VMs run [Container Linux](https://coreos.com/os/docs/latest/) using [Ignition](https://coreos.com/ignition/docs/latest/) for boot time configuration.
+VMs run Fedora CoreOS using [Ignition](https://coreos.com/ignition/docs/latest/) for boot time configuration.

 Ignition configuration is generated on each hypervisor as follows: